UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Lois_Haibt.md

 preceded the 360 series, which was announced while we were working on this, but even within the company it was fairly secret for a long time.
 And we got that working, and it later became the basis of the 360 Model 67, which was the first to have a virtual memory.
-It then became CP/CMS 67, which became VM/CMS.
+It then became CPCMS 67, which became VMCMS.
 So that was exciting.

 Then I had my daughter, and worked part-time until she started first grade.